How the adoption of EVs will effect funding for road construction.

 What Does it Mean for Our Roads?

-In conclusion, the transition to eclectic vehicles seems to gain momentum each day.
-In light of this, it is vital to support and adopt new ways to fund the maintenance and construction of the roads we ALL drive on.
+The transition to eclectic vehicles seems to gain momentum each day.
+In light of this, it is vital to support and adopt new ways to fund the maintenance and construction of the roads we all drive on.
 After all, what is an advanced new mode of transportation without the infrastructure to support it?